RohitShah1706/lottery-hardhat-fcc/README.md

-# Hardhat Lottery Cmart Contract
+# Hardhat Lottery Smart Contract

 This smart contract allows users to enter a lottery by funding the prize pool using GoerliETH.
 Chainlink keepers call performUpKeep of the contract at regular intervals to decide a randomised